VeriGu/DuoAI/protocols/protocol_description.md

-Here we briefly describe the 27 distributed protocols evaluated by Duo.
+Here we briefly describe the 27 distributed protocols evaluated by DuoAI.
 Their sources are referenced in the paper.

 - `chord_ring_maintenance`: Implements a distributed hashtable.
 Nodes are organized in a dynamic ring, where each node can join or leave freely, leading to the restructuring of the ring.
 The protocol guarantees that the ring always satisfies some connectivity property.